masterivanic/Dev-and-it-ressource/Readme.md

 - [Onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)
 - [Microservices paradigm](https://microservices.io/) - focus on mirocroservices an other subjects such as Application architecture patterns, Data management, Transactional messaging...
 - [Design patterns](https://refactoring.guru/fr/design-patterns) - To master design patterns
+- [DDD with python](https://dddinpython.com/) - amazing blog to learn about Domain-Driven-Design arcitecture with python
 - [Developer Roadmap](https://roadmap.sh/) - roadmap.sh is a community effort to create roadmaps, guides and other educational content to help guide the developers in picking up the path and guide their learnings.
 - [PEP](https://peps.python.org/) - Python guide style